PassiveLemon/tmodloader1.4-docker/README.md

 The server should automatically force users to download whatever mods the server has loaded. </br>

 Have fun! </br>

-## Other details
-If you get a jq syntax error, you might be rate limited by GitHub.
-Try running `curl -s https://api.github.com/repos/tModLoader/tModLoader/releases` on the server host and check the message. </br>

-If you have any issues, questions, or concerns, open an issue and I will offer support. </br>

 # Credits
 [rfvgyhn](https://github.com/rfvgyhn/tmodloader-docker) for the server injection functionality.